Reginald Pollack: Professional career

 During World War II, where he served in the 87th Mountain Division participating in the invasion of Kiska in the Aleutians and also in the South Pacific, propelled him to produce and illustrate O is for Overkill with his twin brother Merrill.
 Both were WW II combat veterans.
 In May 2011 the Lowe Art Museum at the University of Miami chose Pollack's Peace March, to pay honor to his art and political activism.
 Art critic Alexis Gray wrote:" Reginald Murray Pollack, who studied at New York City's High School of Music and Art before serving in the U.S. Army Air Force during World War II, was described by his twin brother in a June 1977 Esquire article as "a fine artist, humanist, poetically inclined anti-Vietnam war peace marcher, participant, with other artists, in an antiwar coalition, occasional user of pot and sympathizer with hippies and yippies and most youthful rebels."
-The same year Peace March was completed Reginald Pollack's career was highlighted in the Star Trek episode "Requiem for Methuselah."
+The same year Peace March was completed, Reginald Pollack's career was highlighted in the Star Trek episode "Requiem for Methuselah."
 In it, the fictional character Mr. Flint, an immortal human from Earth who lived under several aliases over a span of six thousand years, acquires a painting by Pollack that is prominently displayed in his castle on Holberg 917G.
 In a key scene at Flint's residence, during which Spock explains to a host of dignitaries the significance of Western art since the Italian Renaissance, the Starfleet first officer likens Pollack's career to that of Leonardo da Vinci.
 Pollack's work is now represented in the Metropolitan Museum of Art, Stanford University, and the New Orleans Museum of Art."

-Pollack said: "We must allow experience to enter our daily lives as with the wondering eyes of a new born child—the child discovers things second by second."
 Upon his move back to the United States in 1960 Pollack became an art instructor and Visiting Critic of Art at Yale University.
-Pollack became interested in philosophy and helped establish the Jungian encounter movement in California developing art as therapy.
+Pollack became interested in philosophy and helped establish the Jungian encounter movement in California, developing art as therapy.
 It was at his time that he met his third wife, Kerstin Birgitta and his art became more metaphysical.
 The year of their marriage he wrote a morality play "The War of the Angels", performed at the National Cathedral.
-"In 1977, Penn State University held a Pollack painting exhibition and during the University's annual arts festival Reginald produced a light show using neon helium lasers to project abstract images on screen.
-Also computer-generated images were made to interact with the laser images; accompanying music by Bach and Stravinsky ...these ambitions led him to co-found the nationally known Washington Project of the Arts, which helped many unknown artists exhibit their work, giving them an opportunity to showcase their work.
-The Project continues to this day."
+In 1977, Penn State University held a Pollack painting exhibition and during the University's annual arts festival.